New Perspective on Paul: Grace, or favor

 Writers with a more historic Protestant perspective have generally translated the Greek word charis as "grace" and understood it to refer to the idea that there is a lack of human effort in salvation because God is the controlling factor.
-However those who study ancient Greek culture have pointed out that "favor" is a better translation, as the word refers normally to "doing a favor".
-In ancient societies there was the expectation that such favors be repaid, and this semi-formal system of favors acted like loans.
+Proponents of the New Perspective argue that "favor" is a better translation, as the word refers normally to "doing a favor".
+In ancient societies, there was the expectation that such favors be repaid, and this semi-formal system of favors acted like loans.
 Gift giving corresponded with the expectation of reciprocity.
 Therefore, it is argued that when Paul speaks of how God did us a "favor" by sending Jesus, he is saying that God took the initiative, but is not implying a lack of human effort in salvation, and is in fact implying that Christians have an obligation to repay the favor God has done for them.
 Some argue that this view then undermines the initial "favor"—of sending Jesus—by saying that, despite his life, death and resurrection, Christians still have, as before, to earn their way to heaven.
 However, others note this is the horns of a false dilemma (all grace versus all works).
 Many new-perspective proponents that see "charis" as "favor" do not teach that Christians earn their way to heaven outside of the death of Christ.
 Forgiveness of sins through the blood of Christ is still necessary to salvation.
 But, that forgiveness demands effort on the part of the individual (cf. Paul in Phil.
 3:12–16).

-The Atonement
+Atonement

-To writers of the historic Protestant perspectives the penal substitution atonement theory and the belief in the "finished work" of Christ have been central.
-New-perspective writers have regularly questioned whether this view is really of such central importance in Paul's writings.
-Generally new-perspective writers have argued that other theories of the atonement are more central to Paul's thinking, but there has been minimal agreement among them as to what Paul's real view of the atonement might be.
+To writers of the historic Protestant perspectives, the penal substitution atonement theory and the belief in the "finished work" of Christ have been central.
+"New Perspective" scholars have regularly questioned whether this view is really of such central importance in Paul's writings.
+Generally, "New Perspective" scholars have argued that other theories of the atonement are more central to Paul's thinking, but there has been minimal agreement among them as to what Paul's real view of the atonement might be.

 The following is a broad sample of different views advocated by various scholars: